greg-hutchinson/agile/daily-scrum/PITCHME.md

    - What did you work on yesterday?
    - What will you work on today?
    - What is getting in your way?
-       - What is slowing you down?
+   - How long is it going to take?
 @ulend
 @snapend